moazmaksod/LabWise/docs/LabWise_design.md

 V. The Command Center: The Lab Manager's Operational Cockpit

 The Lab Manager persona requires a high-level, strategic view of the entire laboratory operation.
-Their interface is designed as a command center, transforming the vast amounts of transactional data generated by LabFlow into clear, actionable, and real-time insights.
+Their interface is designed as a command center, transforming the vast amounts of transactional data generated by LabWise into clear, actionable, and real-time insights.
 The design focuses on data visualization, automated alerting, and streamlined administrative tools to support the manager in their core goals of ensuring operational efficiency, quality, and constant regulatory compliance.2

 5.1.
 Real-Time KPI Dashboard